InSoft-development/client/README.md

 --delta(-d) miliseconds between reading from OPC UA, default 1000

---mean(-e) count of averaging: 1 means we don't calculate average and send each result to DB, 5 - we calculate 5 results to one mean and send it to DB. default 5
+--mean(-m) count of averaging: 1 means we don't calculate average and send each slice to DB, 5 - we calculate 5 slices to one mean and send it to DB. default 5

 HISTORY MODE:

---begin(-b) <timestamp> in YYY-MM-DDTHH:MM:SS.MMMZ format (e.g. 2021-06-01T00:00:00.000Z
+--begin(-b) <timestamp> in YYYY-MM-DDTHH:MM:SS.MMMZ format (e.g. 2021-06-01T00:00:00.000Z

 --end(-e) <timestramp>